Otoisong/Otoisong.github.io/_posts/2021-06-25-coffee-and-python.md

     my_python_knowledge += 1
 ```

-Here’s an unordered list of things I absolutely love about Python (and the growing appeal of coffee in my life):
+Here is an **unordered list** showing some things I love about Python

-For my work
+* For my work
-Data Analysis
+    * Data Analysis
-Data Visualization
+    * Data Visualisation
-Machine Learning
+    * Machine Learning
-For personal interest
+* For fun
-Deep Learning
+    * Deep Learning
-Computer Vision
+    * Computer Vision
-Experimenting with coffee as my new coding partner
+    * Projects about coffee

-Here’s an ordered list of what I’m discovering about coffee and why I’m starting to love it:
+Here is an _ordered list_ showing some things I love about coffee

-The taste
+1. The smell
-At first, I wasn’t sure, but I’m really getting into it now!
+    1. Especially in the morning, but also at all times of the day!
-The aroma
+2. The taste
-The energy boost that keeps me coding for hours
+3. The fact I can run the 100m in approx. 9 seconds after having 4 cups in quick succession

-Now that I’ve embraced coffee, here’s the image from the top of this post, now included in the body of my work to show my excitement!
+I love Python & Coffee so much, here is that picture from the top of my project AGAIN, but this time, in the BODY of my project!

 ![alt text](/img/posts/coffee_python.jpg "Coffee & Python - I love them!")

-This image is linked directly from my GitHub repository, though I could also easily link images from online sources!
+The above image is just linked to the actual file in my Github, but I could also link to images online, using the URL!

-A quick line break here helps me refocus—especially after a few cups of coffee that have me coding non-stop.
+A line break, like this one below - helps me make sense of what I'm reading, especially when I've had so much coffee that my vision goes a little blurry

 ---

-I could add more fun elements like links, tables, or quotes, but for now, I’m going to take a short break to enjoy another cup of coffee.
+I could also add things to my project like links, tables, quotes, and HTML blocks - but I'm starting to get a cracking headache.
+Must be coffee time.
 coffee_and_python.txt
 Displaying coffee_and_python.txt.